mateuspontess/task-organizer/readme.md

 ## 🖥️ About the project

-Task Organizer is an application for users to register and organize their personal tasks.
-The app features functionalities that allow the creation of a user and the management of tasks.
+Task Organizer is a simple CRUD application for users to register and organize their personal tasks.

 ---